Daniel-VDM/Easy-Seq2Seq-chatbot/README.md

 Load a saved model? (y/n) y
 Which model would you like to load?
 (Type out choice below) List of saved models:
-	['Test', 'Test2']
+        ['Test', 'Test2', 'Example_Model']
->Test
+>Example_Model

-Loaded model: Test
+Loaded model: Example_Model
-Chat Bot ready, type anything to start: (Ctrl + C or type '!EXIT' to stop chatting)
+Chat-bot ready, type anything to start: (Ctrl + C or type '!EXIT' to stop chatting)
->Hi
+>Hi?
-Response: how are you doing ?
+Response: how are you ?

 >^C
 Done Chatting...